-To begin with the key to traveling for the low is to understand the position you’re in.
-Yes that rooftop dinner may be absolutely delicious but the 50 pound price tag that comes with it isn’t.
+To begin with, the key to traveling for the low is to understand the position you’re in.
+Yes, that rooftop dinner may be absolutely delicious but the 50-pound price tag that comes with it isn’t.
 Rule number one to surviving London with minimal money is to get an accommodation where you can cook!
 This will save you TONS.
 Cook breakfast and pack a lunch.
-Splurge on a take out dinner.
-It may not be the glamourous life, but you’ll have tons of
+Splurge on a take-out dinner.
+It may not be the glamorous life, but you’ll have tons of

-extra money for experiences, which are the things we remember anyways.
+extra money for experiences, which are the things we remember anyway.

 Another tip for surviving London is to take advantage of the free things this amazing city has to offer.
 A few